Company Owner and Founder

 Starting out as a finance assistant in 2009, Susie worked her way up to the management team, taking care of the finance side of Better Food.
 Having been in retail for most of her career, her background running a wine business and managing a deli in London has meant she has a wealth of foodie knowledge beyond the numbers.
 Susie loves Better Food for the people she works with and the commitment to providing such a diverse and exciting range of organic and local food and drink.
 When not at work, she likes to play tennis, read lots and take her dog out for walks.

 In a previous life, Lucy was a BBC Online producer at the Natural History Unit in Bristol.
 Her first professional dealings with Better Food go back as far as 2004, swapping her website skills for boxes of veg while her twins were babies.
-In 2007, she joined the company formally, where she helped part time with marketing and PR, and quickly became a key member of a growing and thriving central team.
-In 2014, she decided it was time to go and learn what marketing was like in more conventional settings.
-In 2015, she started working at Soil Association Certification.
+In 2007, she joined the company formally, and became a key member of the central team.
+In 2015, she left to work at Soil Association Certification.
 Though a fantastic experience, in February 2017 she returned to Better Food.
 She is now responsible for a wide platform of activities, including branding, merchandising, digital and print marketing, organising events, communicating Better Food’s values and developing business partnerships.
 She has a fantastic team at her side, Danni, Laura and Dave.

 Niomi started her career working in fashion retail, at House of Fraser.
 She quickly rose up the ranks to the management team and ‘accidently’ found herself on a secondment role as a Regional Learning and Development Manager.
 This was her light bulb moment, and in a short space of time, she was Senior HR Advisor, the Regional Charity Champion and Head of Sustainability for Bristol.
 Going into HR proved to be a smart move, as Niomi is a natural nurturer and champion of ethical HR.
 ‘I get a real buzz when people achieve, and I think it’s important for our values to be carried through everything we do’.
 She’s been our HR Manager since January 2017.